< Previous Article Next Article >

 Most domestic Japanese indie music is in the idol, pop, rock, hard rock, metal, punk, hiphop/rap, folk/roots, singer/songwriter, and electronic/techno genres.

 Many of the instruments and gear used today come from famous Japanese companies such as Yamaha, Roland, Boss, Korg, and many others.
 All the music instrument shops have the latest domestic and foreign gear and software on display and to try out.
-There are plenty of music schools to teach drums, guitar, bass, synths, singing, and even stage presence.
+There are plenty of private music schools/colleges to teach drums, guitar, bass, keys, singing, engineering, production, and even stage presence.
 As the "indie" route is becoming more popular in Japan, more schools are offering courses on the music business and the DIY (do-it-yourself) process.
 Clothing shops and hair salons cater to appearances.
-Whatever genre, Japanese can sound and look like pros.
+Whatever genre, Japanese musicians can sound and look like pros.

 There are hundreds of music schools and rehearsal studios often run by Japanese musical instrument makers and retailers.
 There are fans and musicians of all genres of music in Japan.